 \section{Conclusions and Future Work}

-We presented a two-step approach for transliterating Judeo-Arabic texts from Hebrew script to Arabic script, combining character-level mapping with post-correction to address orthographic and grammatical inconsistencies.
-We also benchmarked LLMs for the first time on this task and demonstrated the downstream impact of transliterating Judeo-Arabic text on Arabic morphological tagging and Arabic-to-English machine translation.
-Our goal is to make Judeo-Arabic texts more accessible to Arabic readers unfamiliar with Hebrew and to enable the use of modern Arabic NLP tools on these texts.
-We plan to make our code and data publicly available for reproducibility and to support future work.
+We presented a two-step approach for transliterating Judeo-Arabic texts from Hebrew to Arabic script, combining character-level mapping with post-correction to resolve orthographic and grammatical inconsistencies.
+Our results show that post-correction substantially improves transliteration quality and, despite requiring no training on Judeo-Arabic data, our approach outperforms previous work.
+We also benchmarked LLMs on this task for the first time and demonstrated the downstream benefits of transliteration on Arabic morphosyntactic tagging and Arabic-English machine translation.
+Our goal is to make Judeo-Arabic texts accessible to Arabic readers and compatible with modern NLP tools, and we will make our code and data publicly available to support future research.

-In future work, we aim to address the challenge of code-switching by automatically detecting and processing Hebrew and Aramaic segments embedded in Judeo-Arabic text.
-Specifically, we plan to develop integrated models that combine transliteration with selective translation, converting non-Arabic segments into Arabic script while preserving the overall structure of the text.
-Additionally, we intend to investigate alternative modeling strategies to further improve transliteration accuracy and robustness across diverse Judeo-Arabic texts.
-We also plan to assess the utility of transliteration on other downstream Arabic NLP tasks, such as named entity recognition, and to develop user-friendly online tools for broader access.
+In future work, we aim to address the challenge of code-switching by automatically detecting and processing Hebrew segments embedded in Judeo-Arabic text.
+Specifically, we plan to develop models that combine transliteration with selective translation, converting non-Arabic segments into Arabic script.
+Additionally, we intend to investigate alternative modeling strategies to improve transliteration accuracy and robustness across diverse Judeo-Arabic texts.
+We also plan to assess the utility of transliteration on other downstream Arabic NLP tasks, such as named entity recognition.